mvolkmann/blog/src/python/pandas.md

 which provide a more efficient way to store and process numbers than Python lists.

+## Abbreviations

+In the tables that following, some abbreviations are used for arguments.

+- Column name values below are abbreviated as `cn`.
+- Row index values below are abbreviated as `ri`.
+- Column index values below are abbreviated as `ci`.
+- Row start indexes (`rsi`) and column start indexes (`csi`) are inclusive and default to zero.
+- Row end indexes (`rei`) and column end indexes (`cei`) are exclusive and default to length.

 ## Loading Data

 A `DataFrame` can be created from many sources.